A pretty swimming hole on the Fall Creek with a few places to jump

 - 92 miles southeast of Salem

-- Follow on Highway 126 for 6.6 miles to Bob Straub Parkway
+- Follow 6.8 miles on Highway 126 to Bob Straub Parkway

-- Continue straight onto Bob Straub Parkway, then Highway 222 South and Jasper/Jasper Lowell Roads
+- Continue straight 7.6 miles on Bob Straub Parkway, then Highway 222 South and Jasper/Jasper Lowell Roads to Place Road

-- Bear to the left after passing Winberry Creek Road and follow for about 10 miles to the destination on the left.
+- Bear left after passing Winberry Creek Road and follow for about 10 miles to the destination on the left.